 This bizarre and delightful book set in Iceland takes place in Klepp, an Icelandic psychiatric facility.
 The story follows schizophrenic Paul as he grapples with reality.

 Paul recounts his life growing up as he gradually descends into madness.
-The novel jumps back and forth between past and present, helping to highlight Paul’s erratic mind.
+The novel jumps back and forth between the past and present, helping to highlight Paul’s erratic mind.
 The prose flirts with surrealism.

 Angels of the Universe itself is profound, hilarious, and deeply heartbreaking.
-Read this Icelandic novel for insight into mid to present Icelandic history, as well as a taste of Icelandic humor.
+Read this Icelandic novel for insight into mid-to-present Icelandic history, as well as a taste of Icelandic humor.

 Find your copy of Angels of the Universe here: Amazon